 Free Legal Advice

-My Pattaya Condo recommends that you take advantage of their generous offer of a free initial legal consultation with an independent fully qualified Thai Lawyer who has extensive legal experience in property related matters.
-Once the free initial consultation has been concluded should you decide to use the Thai Lawyers legal services commercial rates will apply.
+My Pattaya Condo recommends that our existing clients take advantage of our generous offer of a free initial legal consultation with an independent fully qualified Thai Lawyer who has extensive legal experience in property related matters.
+Once the free initial consultation has been concluded should you decide to use the Thai Lawyers legal services commercial rates will then apply.
 However it never hurts to have a Thai Lawyer on your side to oversee the entire process from start to finish in order to ensure that your interest’s are completely safeguarded.

 Indeed, when buying a condominium, or any property in Thailand, it is absolutely essential to obtain accurate and up-to-date information and legal advice as to the best way to proceed, in order to safeguard and secure your monies and assets.